DissonantVoid/DVs-Behavior-Tree/README.md

 # Dissonant Void's Behavior Tree
-A modular behavior tree implementation addon for Godot4, with a user-friendly, extendable system allowing for adaptive AI that reacts to its environment and perform many actions without the code turning spagetti with each iteration.\
+A modular behavior tree implementation addon for Godot4, with a user-friendly, extendable system allowing for adaptive AI that reacts to its environment and performs many actions without the code turning spagetti with each iteration.\
 With this addon you can make complex NPCs to populate your world, or bosses that can go through multiple phases with the combination of simple actions and flow control.

+This addon started as a small project for personal use to implement features I couldn't find in other BT addons (mainly node interruption) but had grew enough to be worth sharing with the community.

 <p align="center">
   <img src="icon.svg" alt="Icon" width="300"/>